 The right hon.
 Lady makes an important point.
-None of us who are here to support this Bill believe that it is in its own right a silver bullet that will solve the problem we are encountering; it is not, and therefore it needs to sit alongside some very important conversations on difficult issues.
+None of us who is here to support this Bill believe that it is in its own right a silver bullet that will solve the problem we are encountering; it is not, and therefore it needs to sit alongside some very important conversations on difficult issues.
 Many of us will potentially feel uncomfortable about having these conversations, but the right hon.
 Lady is correct: it is important that from the earliest possible opportunity we have these conversations with our loved ones so they are absolutely clear about what we would wish.

 That point reinforces that, in addition to the Bill, all of us who believe in the value of organ donation should seek to ensure that as many people as possible come forward to register as organ donors.
 This Bill serves as another important opportunity to raise the profile of that issue and provides a platform for us to be having these conversations with our loved ones.
-As leaders within communities we have a responsibility and an important role to play in seeking to encourage people to have those conversations.
+As leaders within communities, we have a responsibility and an important role to play in seeking to encourage people to have those conversations.

-Time is short and I do not intend to detain the House for much longer as I am keen to make progress with the Bill, but I do want to take this opportunity to say a final word of thanks to Max Johnson, to Max’s mother Emma, and to the whole Johnson family.
+Time is short and I do not intend to detain the House for much longer as I am keen to make progress with the Bill, but I do want to take this opportunity to say a final word of thanks to Max Johnson, to Max’s mother Emma and to the whole Johnson family.
 Many Members will recall that Max is the 10-year-old who fronted the Daily Mirror campaign on organ donation.
 He is an exceptional young man.
 He was kept alive by a tiny metal pump that was in his chest for seven months.
 I am absolutely delighted that, after finally receiving a heart transplant, Max is doing well.
 He has been given a chance to live a relatively normal life because of a donation made by a donor, Kiera Ball.
 I believe that Keira Ball and her family should serve as an inspiration to us all, and I would like to take this opportunity to make a request—I am sure the hon.
 Member for North Devon (Peter Heaton-Jones) will be happy to do this—that our collective thanks are passed on to the family of Keira Ball for their bravery and dignity and the example they have set.
 It has been an inspiration to us all, and I want to personally extend my thanks to the hon.
 Gentleman for the dignified way in which he has represented his constituents over a number of debates in this House.

 Quite simply, we are here today to save lives—to save the lives of people like Max, but also of thousands of other people who would benefit from the change this Bill sets out.
 We have a rare opportunity at our fingertips to make this powerful and meaningful change.
 I hope very much that we do not miss the opportunity to save lives and that this Bill goes forward; I hope hon.
 Members will support the Bill.